-- a) Main Draw Singles events can be conducted with either an 'elimination' or "round robin" format but this must be announced when entries open. - b) Draws can consist of between 16 to 128 Athletes, to be chosen at the discretion of the tournament and must be announced when entries open.
-However, the main draw singles size for Platinum and Gold must be either 16 or 32 Athletes.
-Tournaments that are classified silver and below can choose to have larger main draw sizes with or without qualifying in consultation with their relevant Member Association. - c) Tournaments of Silver or below status reserve the right to extend the size of the main draw when total entries only marginally exceed the originally advertised Main Draw size and in so doing not conduct a qualifying event.
+- a) Main Draw Singles events can be conducted with either an 'elimination' or "round robin" format but this must be announced when entries open.
+See below Junior Tournaments section 4 (consolation) for additional information. - b) The maximum draw sizes for each Junior Tournament will be as follows: - Platinum 32 Main draw / No Qualifying - Gold Up to 32 Main draw / Up to 64 Qualifying - Silver Up to 64 Main Draw / Up to 128 Qualifying - Bronze Up to a 128 Main Draw / No Qualifying - c) Tournaments of Silver or below status reserve the right to extend the size of the main draw when total entries only marginally exceed the originally advertised Main Draw size and in so doing not conduct a qualifying event.

 It must be emphasized that such an extension is OPTIONAL and should be decided upon after consultation between the event and the Referee.
 The relevant MA should be advised of a change in advance of the start of the event.